armin-reichert/pacman-javafx/README.md

 ## How to run the locally built version

 If Java runtime 18+ is installed, you can run the executable jar by double-click.
 Alternatively, extract the zip file and execute the `run.cmd`file as described above.
+Or just execute the `run.bat`file in folder `pacman-javafx`.

 ## How to use